Sir-Alexio/InnoGotchi-game-frontend/README.md

 ![Project Type](/Images/statistic.jpg)

 Here you can see two blocs.
 Pie chart of alive/dead pets and other statistics.
-In other statistics you can file: Avarege happy days count,average pets age and others.
-Look good, right? :) Now move to last, but not least section.
+In other statistics you can find: Avarege happy days count,average pets age and others.
+Looks good, right? :) Now move to last, but not least section.

 ### All innogotchi list

-In this section you can find all pets during all application.
+In this section you can find all pets across all application.

 ![Project Type](/Images/listpage.jpg)

-At the top of page you can see list of filters, you shoud use for sorting all pets.
+At the top of page you can see list of filters, you should use for sorting all pets.
 By default it sort by happy days count.
 ## Conclusion

 So, it was a (not)small description of clint side of my application.
 Note, that I just make my first steps in softwere development and I hope you have enjoyed this small trip. :) Feel free for advice me to make my code better.
 Thanks for reading me!